k00ni/owl-reasoner-list/README.md

 ## License

-This work is licensed under the terms of the Creative Commons CC-BY-SA (Attribution-ShareAlike) 4.0 International.
-For further information check [LICENSE](./LICENSE) or https://creativecommons.org/licenses/by-sa/4.0/.
+This work is licensed under the terms of the Creative Commons CC-BY (Attribution) 4.0 International.
+For further information check [LICENSE](./LICENSE) or https://creativecommons.org/licenses/by/4.0/.

 ## Content